Twice baked potatoes topped with clams and a sweet and savory Apricot Jezebel sauce!

 My recipe for clam-baked twice baked potatoes elevates Penobscot McCrum frozen potato skins and baked potato pulp to an entirely new level.
 Served in a hot-butter wine broth, accompanied by fresh sautéed clams and a creamy apricot Jezebel sauce, the flavors meld together to create an entrée worthy dish.

-UPDATE: this recipe got me a Golden Ticket to the show!!
+UPDATE: this twice baked potatoes recipe got me a Golden Ticket to the show!!
 I’m going to World Food Championships in Kissimmee Florida in November, to compete with some of the World’s most skilled professional chefs, and seasoned home cooks.
-Look out Florida, I’m brining my ‘A’ game to town!
+Look out Florida, I’m bringing my ‘A’ game to town!

-Here’s my latest competition recipe creation…I’m hoping to win a Golden Ticket for the 2015 World Food Championships, from Penobscot McCrum LLC, #TaterTalent Recipe Contest, with my entry…Sweet & Savory Clam-Bake Apricot Jezebel Twice Baked Potato.
+Here’s my latest competition recipe creation…I’m hoping to win a Golden Ticket for the 2015 World Food Championships, from Penobscot McCrum LLC, #TaterTalent Recipe Contest, with my entry…Sweet and Savory Clam Bake Apricot Jezebel Twice Baked Potato.

 Penobscot McCrum recently launched the #TaterTalent Recipe Contest; an official qualifier for the World Food Championships in the Seafood Category.
 Winners will use Penobscot McCrum quality products in their competition recipes as well as, other vendors products sponsoring the 2015 event.

 My recipe for clam-baked, twice baked potatoes elevates Penobscot McCrum frozen potato skins and baked potato pulp to an entirely new level.

 Served in a hot-butter, wine broth, accompanied by fresh sautéed clams, and a creamy apricot Jezebel sauce, the flavors meld together to create a entrée worthy dish.